michaelmilleryoder/fanfiction-nlp/quote_attribution/README.md

 # Quote Attribution

-The scripts for predicting the speaker of quotations in a fiction chapter given the raw or coreference resolved text and the character list, and output to a json file.
+The scripts for predicting the speaker of quotations in a fiction chapter given the raw or coreference resolved text and the character list, and outputing to a json file.

-Current version uses [BookNLP](https://github.com/dbamman/book-nlp) for tokenization and [SVM<sup>*rank*</sup>](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html) for prediction.
+The current version uses [BookNLP](https://github.com/dbamman/book-nlp) for tokenization and [SVM<sup>*rank*</sup>](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html) for prediction.
 This version also supports multi-processing.

 ## How To Run
 ### Preliminaries